NekoOS-Group/NekoOS/README.md

 ### Prerequisites

-This is an example on Ubuntu to install the requirement.

- - rust environment
+Please install `rustup` and make `~/.cargo/bin` in your environment varible `PATH` at the first.
+Run the following commands then to setup the rust environment.

    ```
+   rustup toolchain add nightly
    rustup target add riscv64gc-unknown-none-elf
    cargo install cargo-binutils
-   rustup component add rust-src llvm-tools-preview
+   rustup component add rust-src llvm-tools
    ```

+Next, install `qemu-system-{ARCH}` for running the kernel in simulator and `gdb` or `lldb` for debugging.

 ### Compile and Run

-you can run with.
+you can run with

 ```
 make run LOG=INFO
 ```